xupgit/awslabs/Makefile_Flow_lab.md

 ### Build and Run Emulation Flows using Makefile Flow

 The SDAccel emulation flows allow testing, profiling and debugging of the application before deploying on F1.
-Software emulation allow functionality of the software application to be verified.
+Software emulation allows functionality of the software application to be verified.
-Hardware emulation allow the verification of the functionality of the generated logic generated for the FPGA and the application working together.
+Hardware emulation allows verification of the functionality of the generated logic generated for the FPGA, and the software application, together.

-1. Execute the following commands in the terminal to build and run the *SW emulation* flow for the SDAccel &#39;hello world&#39; example:
+1. Execute the following commands in the terminal to build and run the *Software Emulation* flow for the SDAccel &#39;hello world&#39; example:
     ```
       cd helloworld_ocl
       make clean